Latitude 360: Locations

 On January 7, 2016 it was announced that the Indianapolis, Indiana and Jacksonville, Florida locations were closed due to the settlement of an eviction suit from the landlord.
-The company had been behind on rent since December 2012, and at the time of the suit owed $6 million dollars in rent and associated fees.
+The company had been behind on rent since December 2012, and at the time of the suit owed $6 million in rent and associated fees.
 As part of the rapid closure, the employees were not paid their final paychecks.
-The Pittsburgh, Pennsylvania location was closed in March, 2016.
+The Pittsburgh, Pennsylvania location was closed in March 2016.
 The establishment failed to pay its Allegheny County drink tax, and on February 29, 2016, a judge ruled that the company could be evicted from its premises in 30 days.

 The Albany, New York location at Crossgates Mall was never opened; it was replaced by a Lucky Strike Lanes location.